brunocfnba/docker-kubernetes-workshop/lab4/README.md

 >Go through the service-pyapp.yml file so you have a better understanding of what is going on.
 This service is of type 'NodePort', reposnsible to expose the internal service to the outside.
 In our case the service bridges port 8080 (from our app) into port 31001 of the cluster.
 For more details on services, click [here](https://kubernetes.io/docs/concepts/services-networking/service/).

 10. To get our external IP info we have to check what is the Kubernetes cluster worker public IP.<BR>
-Run `bx cs cluster` to get your cluster name then run `bx cs workers <your cluster name>`, get the IP listed under 'Public IP'.
+Run `bx cs clusters` to get your cluster name then run `bx cs workers <your cluster name>`, get the IP listed under 'Public IP'.

 11. Open your browser and go to `<your public IP>:31001/myservice/list` and you should see your Python app working.
 Good job!